 The Act.moodCode is a mandatory component all HL7 Act classes.
 Therefore this HL7 representation is required irrespective of whether SNOMED CT context representations are used.

-SNOMED CT [ 408729009 | finding context ] and [ 408730004 | procedure context ] value hierarchies include more specific meanings than those associated with the Act.moodCode.
+SNOMED CT [ 408729009 | finding context |] and [ 408730004 | procedure context |] value hierarchies include more specific meanings than those associated with the Act.moodCode.
 Therefore, the SNOMED CT representation cannot be prohibited without resulting in loss of information.

 For example, Act.moodCode cannot be used to express various:

-SNOMED CT [ 408730004 | procedure context ] values, including [ 410536001 | contraindicated ] and [ 385661002 | considered and not done ].
+SNOMED CT [ 408730004 | procedure context |] values, including [ 410536001 | contraindicated |] and [ 385661002 | considered and not done |].

-SNOMED CT [ 408729009 | finding context ] values, including [ 410596003 | likely outcome ] and [410605003 | confirmed present ].
+SNOMED CT [ 408729009 | finding context |] values, including [ 410596003 | likely outcome |] and [410605003 | confirmed present |].

 The SNOMED CT context model permits default context values to be applied, based on the surrounding information model.
 Therefore, inclusion of SNOMED CT context can be specified as optional, provided there are explicit rules (such as those in Table 2 and Table 4) for deriving default context values from the moodCode and, where relevant, from other HL7 Act class attributes.